-Issue Possible cause What you can do Activated a Pod and cannot see sensor glucose values in the Omnipod 5 App Problem with the Sensor or Transmitter.
-Check your Dexcom G6 app and if you do not see sensor glucose values, then follow instructions there.
-Transmitter serial number Go to: Menu button (≡) > Manage Sensor.
-(SN) is not entered into the Omnipod 5 App.
-2. Make sure the SN is entered and entered correctly.
+Dexcom Issue Possible Cause What you can do Activated a Pod and cannot see sensor glucose values in the Omnipod 5 App Problem with the Sensor or Transmitter.
+Check your Dexcom App and, if you do not see sensor glucose values, then follow instructions there Dexcom G6 Transmitter serial Go to: Menu button (=)> Manage Sensor. number (SN) or Dexcom G7 pairing code and serial number not entered into the Omnipod 5 App.
+Make sure important Dexcom numbers are entered and entered correctly.
 If you have just connected, it can take up to 20 minutes for values to appear in the Omnipod 5 App.
-You are using the Dexcom G6 receiver.
-1. Use the Dexcom G6 app on your smartphone.
-The Omnipod 5 System is not compatible with the Dexcom G6 receiver.
-2. Then, turn off the Dexcom G6 receiver.
+You are using the Dexcom receiver.
+Use the Dexcom App on your smartphone.
+The Omnipod 5 System is not compatible with the Dexcom receiver.
+Then, turn off the Dexcom receiver.
+You selected Dexcom G7 as your Sensor, but you are using a Pod that is not compatible with Dexcom G7.
+If your Pod and Sensor are not compatible, you will not be able to connect them to use the Sensor with Omnipod 5.
+Deactivate the incompatible Pod and use a Pod that shows Dexcom G7 on the Pod tray lid and outer packaging.